 The signature battle cry of Baylor, the "Sic ‘em," has invigorated Bears and intimidated opponents for decades.
 Start by waving your right "bear claw" up in the air as you yell "heyyyy".
 Slash your claw across the front of your body as if you are tearing into an attacker while yelling "Sic ‘em Bears!".
 End with your claw back in the air.

-A rowdy spirit organization composed only of freshman students, the Baylor Line begins the cheers and energizes the crowd at all Baylor football games.
+A rowdy spirit organization composed only of new students, the Baylor Line begins the cheers and energizes the crowd at all Baylor football games.
 You can't miss the Baylor Line in their signature gold jerseys (with unique nicknames on the back), sitting on the 50-yard line - right behind the opposing team's bench.

 Find out more about the Baylor Line.